Home > Basics > What Is an Externship (and How to Get One)?

 “Externships are a great way to test drive an emerging interest without a longer commitment,” Sharon Belden Castonguay, executive director of Wesleyan University’s career center, says.
 “These types of experiences allow you to get brief exposure to an organization, industry, or functional area.”

-• Sit in on a team meeting
+- Sit in on a team meetings

 How Long Do Externships Last?